pretix/pretix-docs/docs/topics/gift-cards.md

     Many jurisdictions require a minimum period of validity of three years for gift cards.
     We recommend seeking legal advice before restricting the period of validity for gift cards.

-This page also lets you choose how long gift card codes issued in your shop will be.
+This page also lets you choose the length of gift card codes issued in your shop.
-The default is 12 digits, the minimum length is 6 digits, and the maximum length is 64 digits.
+The default is 12 digits, the minimum is 6 digits, and the maximum is 64 digits.
 We recommend that you keep the default length of 12 characters unless you have a specific reason to change it.